-I first rode an e-bike with the 625Wh battery at the end of 2019 and having the extra capacity will ensure riders can spend more time enjoying the trails.
-Range will really depend on lots of different variables but 50 miles should be achievable when riding off road – check out the Bosch range calculator for a rough estimate of battery range from the 625Wh battery.
+I first rode an e-bike with a 625Wh battery at the end of 2019 and having the extra capacity will ensure riders can spend more time enjoying the trails.
+The range will depend on lots of different variables but 50 miles should be achievable when riding off-road – check out the Bosch range calculator for a rough estimate of battery range from the 625Wh battery.

 Quality components are a must on electric mountain bikes at this price point and the Trek Powerfly 5 doesn’t disappoint.
-I have gone into more details on the specification below.
+I have gone into more detail on the specification below.

-The gearing is comprised of SRAM Eagle single-click 12-speed shifter with an NX Eagle rear derailleur and 11-50 cassette – as the Bosch uses an ISIS type crank interface, a SRAM X1 crankset is fitted.
-The drivetrain is finished off with a high quality SRAM SX Eagle chain.
+The gearing is comprised of an SRAM Eagle single-click 12-speed shifter with an NX Eagle rear derailleur and 11-50 cassette – as the Bosch uses an ISIS-type crank interface, an SRAM X1 crankset is fitted.
+The drivetrain is finished off with a high-quality SRAM SX Eagle chain.